RainerKlute/language-server-protocol/protocol.md

 }
 ```

 If multiple `TextEdit`s are applied to a text document, all text edits describe changes made to the initial document version.
-Execution wise text edits should applied from the bottom to the top of the text document.
+Execution-wise text edits should be applied from the bottom to the top of the text document.
 Overlapping text edits are not supported.

 >#### New: TextDocumentEdit